eels/tailwind-compose/README.md

 ## Conditional Styles / Component Variants

-When creating your composed components, you may have the need to apply certain classes only when the component has a specific prop state.
-To achieve this, the composer callback accepts a function as its only argument (named here `conditional`) that takes both a class and a callback that must return a value that evaluates to either `true` or `false` based on the components available props.
+When creating your composed components, you may need to apply certain classes only when the component has a specific prop state.
+To achieve this, the composer callback accepts a function as its only argument (named here `conditional`) that takes both a class and a callback that must return a value that evaluates to either `true` or `false` based on the component's available props.

-If the expression is `true` to class is added, if it is `false` it is not.
+If the expression is `true`, the class is added; if it is `false`, it is not.
 Simple!

 See the [conditional](#conditional) API Reference for more details.